elastisys/opa-gatekeeper-policies-demo/README.md

 # opa-gatekeeper-policies-demo

 Showcases some simple Policy as Code policies in [Elastisys Compliant Kubernetes](https://elastisys.io/compliantkubernetes/).
+Because it's supposed to be easy to do the right thing, and very difficult to do the wrong thing.
+Especially when it comes to security.

 1. Make sure you have your credentials set up correctly for your Compliant Kubernetes environment.
 1. `kubectl apply -f namespace.yaml` to create the Namespace that we will use.
 It will be a descendant Namespace of the `staging` Namespace, and as such, it will inherit resources and important labels, such as the ones related to Pod Security Admission.
 See [Compliant Kubernetes documentation on Namespaces](https://elastisys.io/compliantkubernetes/user-guide/namespaces/) for more information.